🌍 A New Political Landscape for Budgets

 Interest rates could easily rise if post election budgetary announcements “spook” the market, and loans with forecast rates linked to prime or bank rate need adjusting.
 This is a simple adjustment in Forecast 5.

+Political shifts often ripple through supply chains, material costs and manufacturing lead‑times.
 One of the very strong features of Forecast 5 is the ability to model manufactured stock against sales or to hold against future sales.
 This stock & WIP modelling allows the build up of stock, derived average cost per unit and transfer from stock from the balance sheet to the P&L of the cost of goods as and when sold.

 In a complex manufacturing environment, there may be a great deal of input costs, all of which can be adjusted at the budget level in Forecast 5 to cater for perceived or actual price movements – or delays in delivery.
 Forecast 5 can handle all these anticipated changes, often the result of geopolitical moves!

-In Forecast 5 every line of cost and revenue is individually budgeted, record by record, and one of Forecast 5’s strong features is the ability to “What if” the future movements in those revenues and costs.
+In Forecast 5, every line of cost and revenue is individually budgeted, record by record, and one of Forecast 5’s strong features is the ability to “What if” the future movements in those revenues and costs.

+This feature can apply to a group of records, such as a Section, a Department or a Folder – see below for explanations* as well as, incrementally, to individual records.
 Resulting What if P&L reports can then be compared to original forecasted P&L reports – increasing management’s ability to make decisions based on a blend of fact and best estimates of future trends.

 The graphic show Sales to France anticipated to increase by 5% on top of the overall Export Sales expected sales of 10% (not shown in the image) resulting in an accumulated Total What if Multiplier of 16%.